tjmadonna/molecool/README.md

 A python package for analyzing and visualizing molecules for the MolSSI Best Practices workshop.

+This repository is current under development.
+This is developmentally installed using:
+`pip install -e .`
+in the repository directory.

 ### Copyright

 Copyright (c) 2019, Tyler Madonna